The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Homotopy of cobordisms I

 (2), (3) Similar to (2) and (3) of Lemma~\ref{eliminate fiber components 2}.
-Observe that the sum of ECH indices of the levels was at least $4$ in all the cases of Lemma~\ref{eliminate fiber components 2} that were not ruled out by other means; in the present case the sum will be at least $3$. \end{proof}
+Observe that the sum of ECH indices of the levels was at least $4$ in all the cases of Lemma~\ref{eliminate fiber components 2} that were not ruled out by other means; in the present case the sum will be at least $3$.
+(Note that the ECH indices added up to only $3$ in (2C) of Lemma~\ref{eliminate fiber components 2}, but we do not have levels $\overline{v}_{0,j}$, $j=1,\dots,b$, in the current situation.) \end{proof}

 \begin{lemma} If $\overline{u}_\infty\in \bdry_{(-\infty,+\infty)}\mathcal{M}$ and $\overline{v}'_0=\varnothing$, then $\overline{u}_\infty$ is one of the following $2$-level buildings: \begin{enumerate} \item $\overline{v}_{1,1}$ with $I=1$ from ${\bf z}$ to some ${\bf z}'$ consisting of \begin{enumerate} \item[(i)] one thin strip and trivial strips or \item[(ii)] one nontrivial component of $\overline{v}_{1,1}''$ with image in $W$ and trivial strips; \end{enumerate} and $\overline{v}_0=\overline{v}''_0$ with $I=1$ and $n^*\leq m+|\mathcal{I}|$ from ${\bf z}'$ to ${\bf y}'$. \item $\overline{v}_0=\overline{v}''_0$ with $I=1$ and $n^*\leq m+|\mathcal{I}|$ from ${\bf z}$ to some ${\bf y}''$; and $\overline{v}_{-1,1}$ with $I=1$ from ${\bf y}''$ to ${\bf y}'$. \end{enumerate} \end{lemma}